hmelendez001/Capstone-Project4-Udacity-Data-Scientist/README.md

 * Github and Code Quality including this repository along with comments, docstring in each function, class, or method, unit tests, and logical functions and PEP8 style guideline conventions
 * ETL or Extract Transform Load data setup of a clean dataset
-* Machine Learning including NLP techniques to process image data and the proper use of pipelines and grid search, traning vs. test data, and model evaluation
+* Machine Learning techniques to predict prices and the proper use of pipelines, traning vs. test data, and model evaluation
-* Deployment of our web application to the IBM Cloud Foundry showing our Dog Breed Classification model and allowing users to upload images and receive dog breed recommendations
+* Deployment of our web application to the IBM Cloud Foundry showing our Stock Predictor and Stock Recommendation Engine models and allowing users to select Stocks and get predictions on adjusted closing prices over a given time period as well as suggestions on additional stocks based on the ones they have selected
-* Additional recommendation engine that recommends breeds based on Knowledge Based (qualities you are looking for in a dog) and Content Based (similarities to your features what other dog breeds resemble you, which will will hopefully introduce some serendipity or unexpected matches in our recommendations)

 As in my previous project, I have also documented the work in the blog below: